 Nathan is currently the president of Reclaim Appalachia, where he works on converting mining-impacted lands in Central Appalachia into a mix of commercially viable sustainable enterprises including agroforestry, aquaponics, renewable energy, and value-addedprocessing.

-Nathan is a second year joint degree candidate.
+Nathan graduated from Yale with an MEM/MBA in 2017.
 A born-and-raised Appalachian, Nathan's ancestral roots reach back to the late 18th century in the remote coal mining mountains of Eastern Kentucky.
 Prior to attending Yale, Nathan was deeply involved in a number of initiatives focused on transitioning Appalachia toward a more ecologically and economically sustainable future, including reforestation of lands disfigured by mountaintop removal mining, development of local food systems, and community-scale renewable energy.
-As a graduate student he is exploring pathways to expand these efforts to a more impactful scale by leveraging diverse capital structures through philanthropy, private equity, and public debt, as well as through innovative land ownership and management structures.
-His current and future work will continue to be focused on the coalfields of Appalachia with an interest in collaborative projects involving similar post-extraction regions around the world.
+As a graduate student he explored pathways to expand these efforts to a more impactful scale by leveraging diverse capital structures through philanthropy, private equity, and public debt, as well as through innovative land ownership and management structures.
+His work is focused on the coalfields of Appalachia with an interest in collaborative projects involving similar post-extraction regions around the world.
 He holds a self-designed BA in Sustainable Agricultural & Industrial Management from Berea College and is a 2010-2011 Watson Fellow.